rajaram-ramakrishnan/datascience_specalization_coursera/04_Exploratory_Data_Analysis/Quiz/Quiz1/quiz1.md

 Which of the following is an example of a valid graphics device in R?

-- A socket connection
+-A socket connection

-- A file folder
+-A file folder

-- The computer screen
+-The computer screen

-- A Microsoft Word document
+-A Microsoft Word document

-- The keyboard
+-The keyboard

 Ans :

-- The computer screen
+-The computer screen

 5.Question 5

 Which of the following is an example of a vector graphics device in R?

-- Postscript
+-Postscript

-- JPEG
+-JPEG

-- PNG
+-PNG

-- TIFF
+-TIFF

-- GIF
+-GIF

 Ans :

-- Postscript
+-Postscript

 6.Question 6

 Bitmapped file formats can be most useful for

-- Plots that are not scaled to a specific resolution
+-Plots that are not scaled to a specific resolution

-- Scatterplots with many many points
+-Scatterplots with many many points

-- Plots that may need to be resized
+-Plots that may need to be resized

-- Plots that require animation or interactivity
+-Plots that require animation or interactivity

 Ans :

-- Scatterplots with many many points
+-Scatterplots with many many points

 7.Question 7

 Which of the following functions is typically used to add elements to a plot in the base graphics system?

-- plot()
+-plot()

-- lines()
+-lines()

-- hist()
+-hist()

-- boxplot()
+-boxplot()

 Ans :

-- lines()
+-lines()

 8.Question 8

 Which function opens the screen graphics device on Windows?

-- postscript()
+-postscript()

-- jpeg()
+-jpeg()

-- windows()
+-windows()

-- xfig()
+-xfig()

 Ans :

-- windows()
+-windows()

 9.Question 9

 What does the 'pch' option to par() control?

-- the plotting symbol/character in the base graphics system
+-the plotting symbol/character in the base graphics system

-- the orientation of the axis labels on the plot
+-the orientation of the axis labels on the plot

-- the size of the plotting symbol in a scatterplot
+-the size of the plotting symbol in a scatterplot

-- the line width in the base graphics system
+-the line width in the base graphics system

 Ans :

-- the plotting symbol/character in the base graphics system
+-the plotting symbol/character in the base graphics system

 10.Question 10

 If I want to save a plot to a PDF file, which of the following is a correct way of doing that?

-- Construct the plot on the PNG device with png(), then copy it to a PDF with dev.copy2pdf().
+-Construct the plot on the PNG device with png(), then copy it to a PDF with dev.copy2pdf().

-- Open the PostScript device with postscript(), construct the plot, then close the device with dev.off().
+-Open the PostScript device with postscript(), construct the plot, then close the device with dev.off().

-- Open the screen device with quartz(), construct the plot, and then close the device with dev.off().
+-Open the screen device with quartz(), construct the plot, and then close the device with dev.off().

-- Construct the plot on the screen device and then copy it to a PDF file with dev.copy2pdf()
+-Construct the plot on the screen device and then copy it to a PDF file with dev.copy2pdf()

 Ans :

-- Construct the plot on the screen device and then copy it to a PDF file with dev.copy2pdf()
+-Construct the plot on the screen device and then copy it to a PDF file with dev.copy2pdf()